Skip to main content

 This Catena-X data model is made available under the terms of the Creative Commons Attribution 4.0 International (CC-BY-4.0) license, which is available at Creative Commons.

-In case of doubt the license, copyright and authors information in github overwrites the information in this specification document.
+In case of doubt, GitHub overwrites the information for license, copyright and author from this document.

 3.1.4 IDENTIFIER OF SEMANTIC MODEL

-This semantic model "Qualtiy Task" has the unique identifier
+This semantic model "Quality Task" has the unique identifier qualityTaskId which is a UUID v4 identifier.

 3.1.5 FORMATS OF SEMANTIC MODEL